History of Mark Stone in Timeline

 Mark Stone

-Mark Stone is a Canadian professional ice hockey right winger, currently serving as the captain of the Vegas Golden Knights in the NHL.
-He was drafted by the Ottawa Senators in the sixth round of the 2010 NHL Entry Draft.
+Mark Stone is a Canadian professional ice hockey player, currently serving as the right winger and captain for the Vegas Golden Knights in the NHL.
+Drafted by the Ottawa Senators in the sixth round of the 2010 NHL Entry Draft, Stone has established himself as a prominent player in the league.

 Others born on this day/year

-2009: Major Junior Career with Brandon Wheat Kings
+2009: Continued career with the Brandon Wheat Kings

 September 2010: First NHL Training Camp

-In September 2010, Mark Stone appeared in his first NHL training camp and was returned to junior for the subsequent season.
+In September 2010, Mark Stone appeared in his first NHL training camp but was returned to junior for the subsequent season.

-In 2010, Mark Stone competed against his brother Michael in the Memorial Cup, as Michael played for the Calgary Hitmen.
+In 2010, Mark Stone competed against his brother, Michael, in the Memorial Cup.
+Michael played for the Calgary Hitmen.

 In 2010, Mark Stone was selected by the Ottawa Senators in the sixth round, 178th overall, of the NHL entry draft.

-On November 17, 2011, Mark Stone competed for Team WHL against the Russian under-20 select squad in the 2011 Subway Super Series and was named the player of the game.
+On November 17, 2011, Stone competed for Team WHL against the Russian under-20 select squad in the 2011 Subway Super Series, recording a goal and an assist and being named player of the game.

 December 2011: Nominee for H. L. (Krug) Crawford Memorial Award